Spyroslon/FitnessOverlays/NOTES.md

 # Copy the example file
 cp .env.example .env
 # --> EDIT .env with your Strava Client ID, Secret, etc. <--
+# --> Ensure RATELIMIT_STORAGE_URI=redis://localhost:6379/0 is set in .env <--

+# Install Redis client for Python (if not in requirements.txt)
+pip install redis

 # Initialize/Update database schema (if needed after model changes)
 # Run this from the Flask shell or a dedicated script if created